7 Food Restriction Examples

 You might be restricting food if you are:

-It is important to know that just because a food trend is popular, does not mean it is not restrictive.
+It is important to know that just because a food elimination trend is popular, does not mean it is not restrictive.
+Understanding the signs, risks, and long-term effects of food restriction is essential for creating a balanced, sustainable approach to eating that supports both physical and mental health.

 Clean eating

-If you are clean eating you might be:
+If you are clean eating your food rules might include:

 post it note stating portion control is a food rule